graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 non-normative.

-A conforming implementation of GraphQL over HTTP may provide additional functionality, but must not where explicitly disallowed or it would otherwise result in non-conformance.
+A conforming implementation of GraphQL over HTTP may provide additional functionality, but must not where explicitly disallowed or would otherwise result in non-conformance.

 **Non-Normative Portions**